linode/docs/docs/guides/applications/configuration-management/ansible/deploy-web-server-and-more-with-ansible/index.md

 ## What is Ansible?
 Ansible is an open-source, software provisioning tool that automates application and IT infrastructure deployment.
 It is lightweight and agent-less, meaning there is no client or server software to install.
 Ansible uses SSH and Python to accomplish these amazing automation tasks.

-In this guide you will:
+In this guide you:
 * Deploy and configure 5 Linodes.
-One will the be the Ansible control node and the others will be worker nodes.
+One is the Ansible control node and the others are worker nodes.
-* Configure and run an Ansible playbook that will configure the worker nodes.
+* Configure and run an Ansible playbook that configures the worker nodes.
 * Test and confirm your running webservers and logserver.

 {{< caution >}}
-This guide's example instructions will create 5, [1GB Linodes](https://www.linode.com/pricing) (also known as Nanodes).
-These will be billable resources to your Linode account.
+This guide's example instructions creates 5, [1GB Linodes](https://www.linode.com/pricing) (also known as Nanodes).
+These are billable resources to your Linode account.
 If you do not want to keep using the Linodes created, be sure to [delete the resources](https://www.linode.com/docs/guides/billing-and-payments/#removing-services) once you have finished this how-to.

-If you remove these resources afterward, you will only be [billed for the time](https://www.linode.com/docs/guides/how-linode-billing-works/) the resources were present on your account.
+If you remove these resources afterward, you are only [billed for the time](https://www.linode.com/docs/guides/how-linode-billing-works/) the resources were present on your account.
 {{</ caution >}}

 ## Prerequisites
 * Intermediate understanding of the Bash shell and its utilities.
 * Linode CLI [(install instructions)](https://www.linode.com/docs/products/tools/cli/get-started/#install-the-cli) or you can use the Cloud Manager GUI.
-  * Using the CLI will allow you to save time creating, labeling, and tagging your Linodes.
+  * Using the CLI allows you to save time creating, labeling, and tagging your Linodes.

 ## Before You Begin
 1. Create a folder to work from.
 For example, you can name it, **"Ansible_Infra"**.
-2. Grab these three configuration [files from GitHub](https://github.com/bennettnw2/Ansible_webserver_infra_files) and save them into the folder we just created.
+2. Grab these three configuration [files from GitHub](https://github.com/bennettnw2/Ansible_webserver_infra_files) and save them into the folder just created.

        wget https://raw.githubusercontent.com/bennettnw2/Ansible_webserver_infra_files/main/ansibleCN_setup.sh
        wget https://raw.githubusercontent.com/bennettnw2/Ansible_webserver_infra_files/main/ansibleMN_setup.sh